project-starch/caplifive-qemu/README.md

 ## 🚀 **Quick Start**

-### Running full system: Capstone-QEMU with Captainer-Buildroot
+### Running full system: Caplifive-QEMU with Caplifive-Buildroot
-After a successful build, use the following scripts to start or debug Capstone-QEMU.
+After a successful build, use the following scripts to start or debug Caplifive-QEMU.

 1. Interact with the Docker Image (if using the docker installation method):
 ```bash